The new year is upon us, and 2019 is set for a flurry of hotel openings. But which are the best to check into?

 You know Muji’s new hotel in Ginza will be smack in the centre, because the brand has trusted the location with its Tokyo flagship, just downstairs.
 The cheap’n’cheerful formula is just what Ginza has been waiting for since the luxury-brand hotels have flooded in, each pricier than the last.
 Muji’s will be light, bright and stocked with homeware basics like modular sofas.
 And because rooms will start on the seventh floor, each gets a stellar view.

 Opening 4 April

 Altu Qala, Las Paz, Bolivia

 With La Paz anchoring itself to the South American holiday trail, hotels are becoming more luxe and more abundant.
 Altu Qala is the latest coming attraction, retrofitted into a classic colonial townhouse with the addition of a two-storey glass extension up top.
-The latter will house a restaurant and infinity pool, and 10 suites decorated in mid-century style will fill the rest.
+The latter will house a restaurant and 10 suites decorated in mid-century style will fill the rest.

 Plaza Tomas Frias 1570, La Paz, Bolivia

 Is that cloud or ash hovering over the Virunga volcano range, you’ll ask yourself, lounging under the ceiling fan in your private, grass-thatched villa in the foothills.
 Big cats and exotic birds flock to this national park, the oldest on the continent, but One&Only built this nest as a base for viewing gorillas, king of these jungles.
 When you’ve returned from tracking them, you can always play a round of golf.